 The answer to which State has jurisdiction over a particular ocean activity generally depends on two considerations: (1) where in the ocean a particular activity takes place and (2) the legal classification of the activity concerned.
 As far as the "where" goes, an OAE activity that is restricted to the territorial sea, for example, may be subject to a different regulatory framework than if the same activity was undertaken in the exclusive economic zone or in the high seas (see the discussion below).
 As far as the legal classification of the activity goes, an activity that has some OAE characteristics, but which does not meet any agreed legal definition of what in fact constitutes "OAE" may be regulated differently.
 In other words, it will be crucial that OAE research projects fulfil any agreed upon definitions found in relevant international instruments and domestic legislation.
-In this regard, examples can perhaps be drawn from recognized institutions such as the IPCC which reference can be made to the definesition of OAE provided by the IPCC as a CDR method "that involves [the] deposition of alkaline minerals or their dissociation products at the ocean surface [to increase] surface total alkalinity, and may thus increase ocean carbon dioxide uptake and ameliorate surface ocean acidification" (Working Group III Report 2022, p.
+In this regard, examples can perhaps be drawn from recognized institutions such as the IPCC which defines OAE as a CDR method "that involves [the] deposition of alkaline minerals or their dissociation products at the ocean surface [to increase]

+90 surface total alkalinity, and may thus increase ocean carbon dioxide uptake and ameliorate surface ocean acidification" (Working Group III Report 2022, p.
 1809).
-That said, it should be noted that As is often the case in the science policy interface, legal and scientific definitions do not always align, and a definition of
+That said, it should be noted that legal and scientific definitions do not always align, and a definition of OAE should remain flexible (to respond to rapid developments) and account for necessary legal and scientific requirements.
+This is especially true in the context of ongoing efforts under the London Protocol to potentially regulate OAE projects which qualify as legitimate scientific research (see section 4).